shayghc/arcade-game/README.md

 CONTRIBUTING.md contains contacts instructions for providing comment/feedback.
 I do not believe that I have produced the most efficient code possible and would welcome any feedback on alternative approaches to make the code more efficient.

 ## LICENSE
-This code is produced with a MIT license.
+This code is produced with a [MIT license] (https://opensource.org/licenses/MIT).

 ## Documentation
-jsdoc documentation is included in the "out" folder within the "js" directory.
+[jsdoc] (http://usejsdoc.org/) documentation is included in the "out" folder within the "js" directory.
 Open the index.html file within to view the documentation.

 ## Tips for future students
 Follow the logical order provided in the instructions for the project.
 My approach proceeded as follows: